spryker/spryker-shop-core/Bundles/CartPage/src/SprykerShop/Yves/CartPage/Theme/default/components/molecules/cart-item-variant-selector/README.md

 # cart-item-variant-selector (molecule)

-Displays a list of product variants as dropdowns.
+Displays a list of product variants as drop-down menu options.

 ## Code sample